alanmquach/devcon-core/README.md

 ```
 The user is created with `--disabled-password` by default.

 This is usually enough to get the very basic container up and running.

+### Customization
 Any further customization can be done remotely, by either:
 * `ssh`ing and performing manual customization, or
 * scripted (`ssh devcon "bash -s" < ~/.bs/postinstall.sh`)